cmm2209/personal-website/content/event/Organicism paper/index.md

  # country: United States

 summary: An uncovering of the parallels between Romantic-era biological science and musical form.
 abstract: 'The rise of organicist metaphors and the development of formal theories are two striking early-nineteenth century developments, and although they have received scholarly attention, the significance of their intermingling has been overlooked.
 By examining the writings of A.B.
-Marx and his predecessors, I find that methods of considering musical form have important parallels with developments in biology, parallels which newly illuminate how Romantic <i>Formenlehre</i> arose from a reconceptualization of animal and musical bodies.'
+Marx and his predecessors, I find that methods of considering musical form have important parallels with developments in biology, parallels which newly illuminate how Romantic _Formenlehre_ arose from a reconceptualization of animal and musical bodies.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.